combine/objection-slugify/README.md

 The field to store the slug on.

 #### `unique` (defaults to `false`)
-Ensure that the slug is unique to the table by appending `-${n}` to the slug, where `n` is the number of times the same slug appears.
+Checks to see if the generated slug is unique in the table.
+If not, it will append a UUID to the end of the slug.

+#### `generateUniqueSuffix` (Function: String)
+A custom function that returns a string.
+Can be used to generate a custom suffix to the end of the slug.
+If `unique` is true and this is not specified, a random UUID will be appended to the slug.